JamieTrev/footballquiz/README.md

 -   CSS: Styling the user interface to make it visually appealing and responsive.
 -   JavaScript: Adding interactivity to the quiz, checking answers, and providing feedback.
 ### Helpful Sites
-www.w3schools.com was helpful for initial brainstorming and design ideas. https://developer.mozilla.org/en-US/ was another helpful site for general layout and standard practise of writing code.
+- https://www.w3schools.com/default.asp was helpful for initial brainstorming and design ideas.
+- https://developer.mozilla.org/en-US/ was another helpful site for general layout and standard practise of writing code.
+- The background image throughout quiz home and about pages are from https://unsplash.com/
+- I went to https://ui.dev/amiresponsive to demonsrate the responsivness on different screen sizes.

 ## Usage